Auroratide/auroratide.com/content/posts/what-html-tag-do-you-use-for-sarcasm/content.md

 <b>Except...</b>

-TODO what if I told you we have hundreds of punctuation marks
+<article-image src="/assets/posts/what-html-tag-do-you-use-for-sarcasm/what-if-i-told-you.png" alt="What if I told you we have hundreds of punctuation marks?" size="lg" width="834" height="438"></article-image>

 ## Beyond the period 🧐